 Coming Out with Pride: Nicholas Satow Shares His Story

-This year marks the 32nd anniversary of National Coming Out Day, a time to support lesbian, gay, bisexual, queer, and transexual individuals.
-In honor of this awareness day our Proud Employee Resource Group sat down with Altoid Nicholas Satow, Partnerships Manager HIV/PrEP, to learn about his own personal experience and his advice for others on coming out.
-ERG’s are voluntary, employee-led groups that foster a diverse, inclusive workplace aligned with organizational mission, values, goals, business practices, and objectives.
+The month of June marks Pride, a time to recognize and support lesbian, gay, bisexual, queer, and transexual individuals.
+In honor of this awareness month, our PROUD Employee Resource Group* sat down with Nicholas Satow, Partnerships Manager HIV/PrEP, to learn about his own personal experience and his advice for others on coming out.

 Leading a double life and constantly hiding our whereabouts started to wear on us.
 Especially for her after family and friends started becoming suspicious.
 Who is this girl you’re always on the phone with?
 Why are there so many miles on your car?
 Where are you going?
 Her fear of being outed or disowned started to build as rumors began to circulate between friends and family.

 It was a Saturday night, and we were halfway through our 45 mile drive home.
 She broke down in tears and started to share terrifying thoughts she’d been having.
 She said she couldn’t take the pressure of the double life anymore and the rumors circulating at school.
 She felt extremely overwhelmed, isolated, and scared.
 Thoughts of teenage suicide and stories I had heard of queer teens taking their own lives started to consume my mind.